 Zeinalian R, Farhangi MA, Shariat A, Saghafi-Asl M. The effects of Spirulina platensis on anthropometric indices, appetite, lipid profile and serum vascular endothelial growth factor (VEGF) in obese individuals: a randomized double-blinded placebo controlled trial.
 BMC Complement Altern Med.

 2017; 17(1): 225.

-● Spirulina group had significantly higher decrease in weight and BMI; significant decrease in total cholesterol, appetite; HDL-c significantly increased in both groups
+● Spirulina group had a significantly higher decrease in weight and BMI; a significant decrease in total cholesterol, appetite; HDL-c significantly increased in both groups